 Look at what you already have.
 Convert blog posts into video, webinars into text, or statistics into infographics.
 Repurposing stretches the life of your content and raises awareness.

 51% of marketers repurposing content achieve higher results at reduced costs, as per Semrush.
-Make the most out of each asset.
+Make the most out of each asset by applying low-cost content marketing strategies that maximize reach without increasing spending.

-Lean does not equal low quality.
-Utilize free tools such as Canva for graphics, Google Trends for research, and Grammarly for refining your content.
-Concentrate on what your audience really cares about—fix their problems, not merely pitch your product.
+Lean is not cheap—a fundamental of low-budget content marketing.
+Use free tools like Canva for graphics, Google Trends for research, and Grammarly to finesse your content.
+Focus on what really matters to your audience—solve their problems, not just promote your product.

 3. Utilize Guest Blogging and Partnerships

-Collaborate with other blogs, influencers, or companies.
-Guest blogging enhances SEO, increases exposure, and builds authority.
-Cross-promotions and co-content, on the other hand, double exposure for free.
+Work with other blogs, influencers, or businesses.
+Guest posting can boost SEO, increase exposure, and establish authority for a very reasonable cost.
+Co-content and cross-promotions, on the other hand, give you two for free.

 4. Use SEO and Evergreen Content

 Post content that is always going to be evergreen: how-to posts, tips, and FAQs.
-Target long-tail terms and make every post SEO-optimised.
+Target long-tail terms and make every post SEO-optimized.
 SEO generates long-term traffic without spending on advertising.

 Ahrefs documents that 90.63% of web pages are receiving zero traffic from Google.
-Exceptional SEO will make your content stand out and remain discoverable.
+Exceptional SEO will make your content stand out and remain discoverable, especially if you’re learning how to do content marketing with little money.

 5. Create a Newsletter or Community

-Email marketing has the highest ROI.
+Email marketing has the highest ROI and works exceptionally well with content marketing on a budget.
 Use a free newsletter to share value, to promote offers, or to establish trust.
 Subscribers who are actively engaged are more likely to convert over time.

 Mailchimp sees an average ROI of $36 for each $1 invested in email.
 Even free plans have useful tools to begin building a loyal audience.